Skip to content

 }

-/* Step 3: Fall back to the menu DOM */
+/* Method 3: Fall back to menu DOM */

 var menuRows = getMenuRows();